 Day 15: Depart Goa

 Depending on group departure plans we may have time for some final birding at Cotigao this morning.
 Departures from Goa (Dabolim) international airport this afternoon.

 Duration: 15 days

-Almost all birding will be on foot along quiet, paved roads or well-marked trails, some by boat; the tour is intensive in terms of time spent in the field in warm, often humid conditions, with early starts and some late evenings, but with midday breaks most days.
+Tour grading: Easy.
+Almost all birding will be on foot along quiet, paved roads or well marked forest trails, some by boat; the tour is intensive in terms of time spent in the field in warm, often humid conditions, with early starts and some late evenings but with midday breaks most days.

 Accommodation: Comfortable good to medium standard hotels and wildlife lodges throughout, all with private facilities.